A survey of high-$z$ galaxies: SERRA simulations: Introduction

 To conclude, the study of the ISM of EoR galaxies is in its infancy.
 The investigation of the ISM is crucial to answering key open physical questions concerning these sources: what is their star formation efficiency? how various (mechanical, radiative, chemical) feedback processes affect the thermal, dynamical, and turbulent state of the ISM? what is the amount of dust, metals, and molecular gas in these systems?
 These questions could be finally attacked by combining ALMA and JWST data.

 From a theoretical point of view, progressively more refined and physics-rich numerical simulations represent an indispensable guideline and tool.
 Since we would like to resolve the ISM down to the Molecular Clouds (MC) level, suitable simulations should reach a (baryonic) mass resolution $\simeq 10^4 \msun$, and be able to probe $\simeq 10\, \rm pc$ scales.
-While not as critical as for reionization simulations (e.g. \code{CROC} \citealt{gnedin:2014}, \code{CODA II} \citealt{ovrick:2018}, \code{SPHINX} \citealt{rosdahl:2018}) the ISRF is an important physical ingredient for early galaxy evolution \citep{katz:2017,trebitsch:2017,pallottini:2019}.
+While not as critical as for simulations that aim at studying the reionization process (e.g. \code{CROC} \citealt{gnedin:2014}, \code{CODA II} \citealt{ovrick:2018}, \code{SPHINX} \citealt{rosdahl:2018}), the ISRF is an important physical ingredient for early galaxy evolution \citep{katz:2017,trebitsch:2017,pallottini:2019}.
 Thus, radiative transfer should be consistently implemented.

 As smaller scales are resolved, a better prescription of unresolved (sub-grid) processes must be included with respect to coarser large-scale cosmological simulations (mass resolution $\simeq 10^6 \msun$ and $\simeq 0.2-1\, \rm kpc$ scales, e.g. \code{EAGLE} \citealt{schaller:2015}, \code{BlueTides} \citep{feng:2016}, \code{Illustris-TNG} \citealt{pillepich:2018}, and \code{THESAN} \citealt{kannan:2021}), in order to properly account for the turbulent structure of the ISM, its chemical state, and stellar feedback \citep[][]{agertz:2013,agertz:2015,hopkins:2014,pallottini:2017,pallottini:2017_b,lupi:2019}.
 This makes it demanding to simulate large galaxy sample in an unbiased cosmological volume with high resolution and a variety of sub-grid models\footnote{See, e.g. the \quotes{normal} volume of the \code{Renaissance} from \citet[][]{o_shea:2015}, where the simulation focuses on a $\simeq (6 \,\mpc^3)$ region and it is stopped around $z \simeq 12$.}.